Ross Student and Family Handbook

 Ross holds recess indoors when the temperature drops below 32 degrees, is dangerously icy or when it rains or snows.
 Additionally, Ross will hold recess indoors when DCPS issues heat advisory warnings based on a temperature or heat index could impact student health.

 In case of a threat in or around school, Ross has established shelter-in-place/lock-down procedures.
 This includes students and teachers sheltering in place in the classroom in a place that is out of the line of site.
 Should evacuation be required, students will travel to Marie Reed Elementary on 18th Street to reunify with caregivers.
 We also have practice drills for severe weather, earthquakes, and fires.

 A few reminders in the event of an evacuation:

 - Emergency information will be made available to families as quickly as possible.

 - Our evacuation site is Marie Reed Elementary, 2201 18th Street NW, Washington DC 20009

-- Students will ONLY be released to parents or caregivers.
-Students will not be released to friends, neighbors, or others not listed on enrollment paperwork or the emergency form.
+- Students will ONLY be released to parents or caregivers noted on the Emergency Form.
+Students will not be released to friends, neighbors, or others not listed on enrollment paperwork or the Emergency Form.

-- Reunification is not a fast process.
+- Reunification is not a quick process.
+Please be prepared to wait for your child.
 Please plan to be as patient and calm as possible and bring I.D. in order to collect your child.

 It is important for every parent to have a conversation with their child about what to do in case something unexpected happens.
-Discuss how they can contact their parent or other caretaker.
-Talk about neighbors’ or friends’ houses where they could go if they need to.
 Determine how the family as a whole will deal with school closings and other emergencies.
 These conversations can help your child feel calm and confident when facing an unexpected situation.
 Please make sure the school office, your child’s teacher, and your class room parents have your most up-to-date home, cell, and office phone numbers so you can be contacted quickly in an emergency.